16 Tips for Saving a Ton of Money on Hotel Rooms

 Take advantage of your credit card

 Take a look through the reward programs your credit cards offer.
 “Many credit card companies have partnered with major hotel chains and travel websites to encourage sales and offer incentives to customers,” says Hollenbeck.
-You might be pleasantly surprised to realize you’re entitled to perks like free rooms.
-Don’t miss these other 21 secrets hotels won’t tell you.
+You might be pleasantly surprised to realize you’re entitled to perks like free rooms just one of the secrets hotels won’t tell you.

 Know the area’s price trends